PhonePe/mustang/README.md

 ## Overview

-Mustang allows indexing Boolean Expressions through a notion called `Criteria`, which can be either of the two types :
+Mustang allows indexing Boolean Expressions in high-dimensional multi-valued attribute space.

+`Criteria` represents the boolean expressions in one of the two normalized forms.

 - DNF : Disjunctive Normal Form, which is a disjunction of conjunctions